Integrated Tech Stacks and M&A Activity in Fire Protection

 I’ve seen the impact of an integrated tech stack in this active M&A environment firsthand with our customers at Inspect Point.
 We had a customer with a growth mindset who initially focused solely on sprinkler installations, but they wanted to diversify.
 They expanded into sprinkler inspections, acquired an extinguisher inspection company, implemented Inspect Point, and grew their recurring revenue stream.

 Players in the M&A space took notice and gained interest in their business.
 The due diligence process was streamlined and made simple because they had an integrated tech stack.
 Within Inspect Point alone, they had extensive data on their day-to-day operations, revenue, and more.
-They were able to easily provide the investing company with all the information they needed about revenue sources, recurring revenue, and operational performance to make an informed decision
+They were able to easily provide the investing company with all the information they needed about revenue sources, recurring revenue, and operational performance to make an informed decision.

 Looking Ahead